BenWeisz/Fizika/NOTES.md

 -   If static geo we use hash maps to generate vertices for unique position, uv pairs generating a new index stream
 -   If not static we save data streams for positional, uv and respective indices

+===Additional Pipeline Requirements===
+-   Should have a backend and a frontend
+-   The frontend should be sort of an api
+-   The backend can be anything, opencl, eigen etc